PJLab-ADG/LimSim/readme.md

 ## Contact

-If you have any suggestions or collaboration about this repo, feel free to create a issue/PR or send email to us (<a href="mailto:wenlicheng@pjlab.org.cn">wenlicheng@pjlab.org.cn</a>).
+If you have any suggestions or collaboration about this repo, feel free to create issues/PR or send emails to us (<a href="mailto:wenlicheng@pjlab.org.cn">wenlicheng@pjlab.org.cn</a>).

 ## Citation
-If you use LimSim in your research , please use the following BibTeX entry.
+If you use LimSim in your research, please use the following BibTeX entry.
 ```
-@misc{wen2023limsim,
-      title={LimSim: A Long-term Interactive Multi-scenario Traffic Simulator},
+@inproceedings{wen2023limsim,
+  title={LimSim: A long-term interactive multi-scenario traffic simulator},
-      author={Licheng Wen and Daocheng Fu and Song Mao and Pinlong Cai and Min Dou and Yikang Li and Yu Qiao},
+  author={Wen, Licheng and Fu, Daocheng and Mao, Song and Cai, Pinlong and Dou, Min and Li, Yikang and Qiao, Yu},
-      year={2023},
-      eprint={2307.06648},
-      archivePrefix={arXiv},
-      primaryClass={eess.SY}
+  booktitle={IEEE 26th International Conference on Intelligent Transportation Systems (ITSC)},
+  pages={1255--1262},
+  year={2023}
 }
 ```